 We have made an effort to ensure that everyone (from those with no background to experts) can get something out of the whole event.
-Some parts (welcome reception, keynote talk, career panel) will include everyone, while other parts of the event will allow participants to break into smaller groups based on their personal interests and experience.
+The keynote talk will include everyone, while other parts of the event will allow participants to break into smaller groups based on their personal interests and experience.
 We will have two tutorials at the same time: an introductory track and advanced track.
-During dinner we will have break-out discussion groups with a wide variety of technical/professional topics.

 I’m not a woman.
 Should I participate?

 Yes!
 Everyone is encouraged to participate.
 A major goal of the event is encouraging women in data science- a goal that is best achieved through engagement with the entire data science community.
 The keynote talk and tutorial talks are presented by women, but are focused on data science methods and applications.
-The professional development parts of the program will include a mix of gender-related and non-gender-related topics, and we urge all aspiring and current data scientists to actively engage in these important discussions.
+We urge all aspiring and current data scientists to actively engage in these important discussions.

 I have a conflict for some of the event.
 Is it okay to attend just part of the event?

 Yes.
 We’d love to have you join for any part of the event that you are available.

 Dr. Eileen Martin, Assistant Professor in Mathematics and CMDA, Faculty Sponsor

 Alyza Keo, Computational Modeling and Data Analytics Student

 Carrie Choi, Computational Modeling and Data Analytics Student

 Akanksha Dash, Computational Modeling and Data Analytics Student